linnienaryshkin/langchain/aws/exam.md

 ## Metrics

 - Classification accuracy | the ratio of correct predictions to all predictions (TP + TN) / (TP + TN + FP + FN)
+- classification systems
   - Precision | the ratio of true positives to all predicted positives (TP) / (TP + FP)
   - Recall | the ratio of true positives to all actual positives (TP) / (TP + FN)
   - F1 score | harmonic mean of precision and recall: 2 * (precision * recall) / (precision + recall)
+- regression models
   - MSE (Mean Squared Error) | the average of the squares of the errors (y - y_pred)^2
+  - RMSE (Root Mean Squared Error) | the square root of the average of the squares of the errors
+  - MAE (Mean Absolute Error) | the average of the absolute values of the errors
+  - R-squared
 - Confusion matrix | evaluate the performance of classification models by displaying the number of true positives, true negatives, false positives, and false negatives
 - Correlation matrix | measures the statistical correlation between different variables or features in a dataset, typically used to understand the relationships between continuous variables
-- Root Mean Squared Error (RMSE) | measure the average error in regression models by calculating the square root of the average squared differences between predicted and actual values
-- Mean Absolute Error (MAE) | measures the average magnitude of errors in a set of predictions without considering their direction
 - ROUGE-N (Recall-Oriented Understudy for Gisting Evaluation) | evaluate the quality of the generated text by comparing it to the reference text for n-grams
 - BERTScore | evaluate the quality of the generated text by comparing it to the reference text
 - Perplexity | probability of a model to generate a given sequence of words